 First, we hope that you and your loved ones are hanging in there during this challenging time.
-Like you, we are looking forward to the day when we can enjoy time together in the gym.
+We are doing our best to learn, adapt, and ultimately manage this challenge one day at a time.

-As of today, many of our camps are currently scheduled to proceed this summer.
-Furthermore, we are working on rescheduling several coaching clinics, which will be announced shortly.
-Be assured, because Gold Medal Squared cares strongly about the safety of our athletes and staff we are taking the following precautions.
+Be assured, because Gold Medal Squared cares strongly about the safety of our athletes and staff, we will continue taking the following precautions.

 GMS Summer Camps